adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ---

-## Comparison with Liquid Democracy
+# comparison with liquid democracy

 - would make *casual demagoguery* worryingly possible